belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` ...
 While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).

+(pause)

 `DPL` OK, so bottom line is the key to securing app is protocol and content filtering.

-It's actually quite nice, because you reduce the scale of the attack a java dev has to worry about misusing the *expected* input data.
+`RPE` It's actually quite nice, because you reduce the scale of the attack a java dev has to worry.
 Anything going beyond the scope of what the app should get will already be dropped by the filtering.

 (pause)

 Our Data 11mn
 =====

-`RPE` Now, let talk about data...

-`DPL` In our use case, we have no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web
+`DPL` Now, let talk about data...
+In our use case, we have no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web

 `RPE` But we said it's a  typical "employee productivity tool", so it has data such as